Patrolman Anthony “Tony” Schaefer

-Served: 8 years
+Served: 16 years

-1873 to April 3, 1881
+1863 to January 1879; January 1881 to April 3, 1881

 Patrolman Hohnecker and some employees of the brewery carried Patrolman Schaefer to his home at 371 Broadway where he died five hours later at 9 a.m.
-The Coroner found that he died from a fractured right temporal bone fracture of the skull.
+The Coroner found that he died from a fractured right temporal bone of the skull.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or the incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was further researched and revised August 25, 2021 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with much research product provided by Cincinnati Police Sergeant David R. Turner (Retired), Greater Cincinnati Police Historical Society Researcher, and burial information provided by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Curator.
 All rights are reserved to them and the Greater Cincinnati Police Museum.